dataluscorp/browser/tools/lint/eslint/eslint-plugin-mozilla/README.md

 ## Documentation

-For details about the rules, please see the [firefox documentation page](http://firefox-source-docs.mozilla.org/tools/lint/linters/eslint-plugin-mozilla.html).
+For details about the rules, please see the [datalus documentation page](http://datalus-source-docs.mozilla.org/tools/lint/linters/eslint-plugin-mozilla.html).

 ## Source Code